million12/Flow.Plugin.Rollbar/README.md

     # You can add here any option available in
     # https://rollbar.com/docs/notifier/rollbar.js/ .
     #
-    # Note: the `payload.environment` and `payload.person` options are automatically set.
+    # Note: the `payload.environment` and `payload.person` options are automatically filled.
     rollbarJsSettings:
       accessToken: your POST_CLIENT_ITEM access token here
       captureUncaught: true